gyyu/gyyu.github.io/about.md

 ### Grace Yu

-A junior studying computer science at Carnegie Mellon University, minoring in mathematical sciences and machine learning.
-Involved with functional programming, debate, D Flat Singers, and other funneries.
+A senior studying computer science at Carnegie Mellon University, minoring in mathematical sciences.
 Hopefully out to do good in this world.

 ### Interests

 - Gaming (StarCraft, League of Legends)
 - Functional programming
+- Machine learning
+- Computer systems
 - Piano
-- Drawing (Sketching, watercolor, acrylic, charcoal)
+- Drawing (sketching, watercolor, acrylic, charcoal)
 - Singing
 - Cooking
 - Water rights and the environment